m-c-hill/coffee-shop-api/README.md

-# Coffee Shop Full Stack
+# Mocha Joe's Coffee Shop API

 This project involved creating a simple coffee shop application to demonstrate user authentication and authorization through Auth0.
 The application uses [Ionic](https://ionicframework.com/) as its frontend framework, supported by a [Flask](https://flask.palletsprojects.com/en/2.2.x/) backend.